Workday/warp-core/gh-pages-src/content/contents/getting_started_scala.md

 val config: ExecutionConfig = using invocations 32 threads 4 distribution GaussianDistribution(50, 10)
 {{< /highlight >}}

 Note, however, that the DSL itself manages the measurement lifecycle.
-Thus, we do not recommend using "@WarpTest" annotation together with the DSL, as that would lead to doubly measured tests.
-The DSL can be especially useful in cases where users already make heavy use of "BeforeEach"/"AfterEach" hooks. "@WarpTest" annotation is implemented using JUnit before/after hooks, the order of which cannot be controlled.
-Thus, it is possible that tests using "@WarpTest" will have extra overhead from other hooks included in their measurement metadata.
+Thus, we do not recommend using `@WarpTest` annotation together with the DSL, as that would lead to doubly measured tests.
+The DSL can be especially useful in cases where users already make heavy use of `BeforeEach`/`AfterEach` hooks. `@WarpTest` annotation is implemented using JUnit before/after hooks, the order of which cannot be controlled.
+Thus, it is possible that tests using `@WarpTest` will have extra overhead from other hooks included in their measurement metadata.
 The DSL is decoupled from JUnit and can be used with other JVM testing frameworks.

 Finally, a call-by name block is passed to `ExecutionConfig.measuring`: